MomoVCHH/Map-app/README.md

 If this app is displayed on the emulator, the user's initial location (Google's headquarters) will be showed on the map.
 If the user installs this app on a android phone, his correct current location will be displayed on the map.

-The link to Google Cloud Plattform:https://cloud.google.com/maps-platform?hl=de
+The link to Google Cloud Platform: https://cloud.google.com/maps-platform?hl=de